xNaCly/blog/content/posts/2025/json-parser-in-c-with-methods.md

-Pretty easy stuff, as long as we are inside of the string (before `\"`,`\n` and `EOF`) we advance, after that we copy it into a new slice and return that slice (this function is especially useful for object keys - thats why it is a function).
+Pretty easy stuff, as long as we are inside of the string (before `\"`,`\n` and `EOF`) we advance, after that we copy it into a new slice and return that slice (this function is especially useful for object keys - that's why it is a function).

 ### Parsing Arrays

-Since arrays a any amount of json values between `[]` and separated via `,` - this one is not that hard to implement too:
+Since arrays a any amount of JSON values between `[]` and separated via `,` - this one is not that hard to implement too:

 ```c